Three Steps to Make Mom Friends

-Because here’s what’s easy: eating delivery pizza in bed watching TV.
+Because here’s what’s easy: eating delivery pizza in bed watching Netflix.

 Even if you are just having a low key girl’s night at your own house, you still have to wear non-pajama clothes and clean up a bit (or a lot depending on your housekeeping style).

 Because here’s the sad truth of life as a parent.

 They will no longer be small children who wake us up numerous times through the night.

 They won’t be young children who are learning to navigate the world and need help with every. single. thing.

 They will not be pre-teens who have a weird smell all the time and don’t need our help for anything.